ShauryaPandey/FIEAGameEngine_Documentation/README.md

             Scope** _Scope;
         };
   ```
 - `Scope` : The second piece of the Datum & Scope data subsystem which forms a dynamic hierarchical database.
 Scope objects are tables that create dictionary of name-value pairs where Datum objects are the values.
 Each entry in a Scope table has a name and a Datum, where the Datum represents an array of values of a single type.
 Furthermore, an entry in a Scope table can refer to another Scope table and thereby provides the means to create user-defined types which are a Datum type.
 So the Datum & Scope classes form a recursive pair: Scopes are tables of Datum, some of which can be other tables (i.e. Scopes).
-Also, we will ensure that each Scope has a pointer to its parent, thus forming a navigable tree of Scopes.
+Also, each Scope has a pointer to its parent, thus forming a navigable tree of Scopes.

 Some important API endpoints from Scope that drive home how Scope is intended to be used.
 ```C